-The UC Center of Excellence on Unmanned Aircraft System Safety provides systemwide expertise, support and training for regulatory compliance, risk management and the safe operation of Unmanned Aircraft Systems (UAS), commonly known as drones, across the University of California (UC) system.
+The UC Center of Excellence on Unmanned Aircraft System Safety (Center) provides systemwide expertise, support and training for regulatory compliance, risk management and the safe operation of Unmanned Aircraft Systems (UAS), commonly known as drones.
 It is also authorized to grant certain forms of approval for UAS operations in the United States.
 Please contact email@example.com to be added to the UC-UAS-RESEARCH-L listserv.

-- Register your University drone with the Federal Aviation Administration (FAA), and with the UC.
-See: UAS Registration.
+- Register your University drone with the Federal Aviation Administration (FAA), and with UC Davis (see below).

-- Go to the UC Drones Web App to create and submit a Flight Request application.
-The Flight Request should be submitted at least one week in advance of the planned flight.
+- Open the UC Drones Web App to create and submit a Flight Request application.
+The Flight Request should be submitted at least one week ahead of the planned flight.

-- Center personnel will review the information on the Flight Request application form and suggest changes based on Federal law and regulations.
+- The Center personnel will review the information on the Flight Request application form and suggest changes based on federal laws and regulations.

-- Center will issue a final recommendation about the proposed Flight Request to Risk Management and Police (if applicable), and will approve or deny the request.
-They will send a copy of their recommendation to the applicant.
+- The Center will contact Risk Management and the Police Department (if applicable), and will recommend approval or denial of the request.
+The Center will send the applicant a copy of the recommendation."